krishna99gv/Servlet_Login/README.md

 # Servlet_Login
-Servlet login page is used to get data from database.
+Servlet login page is used to get data from database and display it in new servlet page using servlet collaboration.